How to Measure Brand Awareness? 8 Easy Tactics

-Measure brand awareness by keeping an eye on your website traffic over time.
+Keep an eye on your website traffic over time.

 An increase in referral traffic indicates growth in the number of external web pages that are linking back to your website.
 This is good for SEO and tells you where your website visitors are coming from.

-Track your volume of mentions
+The volume of mentions

 Whenever users that are not affiliated with – or sponsored by – your brand, mention you online, they produce user-generated content; this is earned media.

-Unlike paid media (sponsored sources, such as Instagram influencers that you’ve recruited for Instagram influencer marketing) or owned media (like your company blog), earned media is free and an important way to measure brand awareness.
+Unlike paid media (sponsored sources, such as influencers on social media platforms that you’ve recruited for Instagram influencer marketing) or owned media (like your company blog), earned media is free and an important way to measure awareness.
 People can only talk about your brand if they’re aware of it.

 The greater the amount of earned media you receive, the greater your general level of brand awareness.

-Track levels of interaction for posts that mention your brand and compare them with dates of surges in buzz for your brand.
+Track levels of interaction for posts that mention your brand name and compare them with dates of surges in buzz for your brand.
 There may be a particular product or aspect of your branding that is not only increasing your brand awareness but also a driving force in sales.

 Like this post about new chocolate covered potato chips from Lay’s, which has gotten a significant amount of engagement.

-Measuring Social Media Reach gives you an idea of the number of times a post that mentions your brand could have been viewed.
+Measuring social media reach gives you an idea of the number of times a post that mentions your brand could have been viewed.
 Social media reach is different from your volume of mentions because it measures the number of views for mentions of your brand, as opposed to the number of mentions themselves.